jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 ## 2.1. prolegomena

+In any informational system, in this case an ontology, there must be non-modular processing –or what we call central processing, to distinguish it from modular processing, which is peripheral (our vertical modules).

+Central domain processing shows two distinguishing features.
+On the one hand it aims at features that

+On the other hand, to say that a part of the ontology is core is, essentially, that it is not informationally encapsulated (as the vertical modules).
+In principle, any part of the system is relevant to confirming any other and we do not draw boundaries within it.

 This first version of the core ontology ([asio-demo.ttl](https://git.izertis.com/universidaddemurcia/semantmurc/asio-docs/blob/master/entregables_hito_1/01-Red_de_Ontolog%C3%ADas_H%C3%A9rcules/asio-demo.owl)) is chiefly focused on addressing the competence questions provided by the University of Murcia and it includes already all the high-level classes necessary to deal with them.

 ## 2.2. the core ontology at a glance

+The ASIO ontologies are standardised data schemas (or "vocabularies") designed to address the Research Management of the particular case of the University of Murcia but by applying an encompassing model capable of addressing too other universities both at the national level and at the international level.

+FIXME

 To guide the reader in the understanding of this core ontology it may be useful to take into account some of the competence questions relying under the ontology modelling.
 Let's have a look at some of the most representative and/or easy-to-grasp: